psarando/shire-reckoning/Kings_Reckoning_Rules_and_Deficit.md

 to get to the start of [Fourth Age 1 of the New Reckoning](https://psarando.github.io/shire-reckoning/Middle-earth-simulation.html#now-the-minutiae)
 (T.A.
 3021 March 25 "old style"),
 would still be a deficit of less than 1 day.
 It works out that the deficit for the start of S.A.
 6462 would be the same as the deficit for the start of Stewards' T.A.
-3021.
+3021
+(if Hador's 1 day addition were taken into account;
+Mardil's 2 day addition does not need to be taken into account since 2 days would have been added to S.A.
+6000).
 So once again Tolkien could have used the shortcut of calculating for a Second Age year equivalent, but this time the results would be correct for the end of the Third Age.